 Dr. Richard A. Rodriguez Division 44 Student Travel Award

 The Dr. Richard A. Rodriguez Division 44 Student Travel Award is sponsored by the Committee on Racial and Ethnic Diversity (CoRED) of the Society for the Psychology of Sexual Orientation and Gender Diversity (Div.
 44).
 The purpose of the Dr. Richard A. Rodriguez Div.
-44 Student Travel Award is to encourage greater participation in Division 44 annual convention activities by LGBT students of color.
+44 Student Travel Award is to encourage greater participation in Div.
+44 annual convention activities by LGBT students of color.
 CoRED acknowledges that LGBT students of color frequently experience increased demands on time and resources as a result of managing multiple identities within professional organizations.
 The Dr. Richard A. Rodriguez Div.
 44 Student Travel Award therefore seeks to support engagement with LGBT people of color issues in psychology by defraying travel costs to the American Psychological Association Annual Convention.
 Two student travel awards in the amount of $500 each will be awarded.

 Graduate students who are eligible to apply:

 - Demonstrate a strong commitment to LGBT and ethnic minority issues.

 - Plan to attend this year's American Psychological Association Annual Convention.

 - Will still be enrolled as graduate students at the time of this year's APA Annual Convention.